How to Make Your Product Name Stand Out

 Phonetic effects are important for product naming

 AI progress is not limited to translation skills.
 I learn that AI can now develop successful package designs and even product naming.
-I can understand to some degree the effects of AI on package designs but couldn’t on product names so much.
+I can understand to some degree the effects of AI on package designs but couldn’t that on product names so much.
 The Japanese marketing common sense says storytelling is important for product naming, but some marketing research companies recently revealed phonetic effects are also important factors.
 One of the examples I found interesting is Gulliver’s Travel.
 The names of the dwarf and giant countries are Lilliput and Brobdingnag, respectively.
 According to an expert, the sound of “i” is associated with small things; “o” with big and heavy things.
 Jonathan Swift may subconsciously feel the phonetic effects of words.

 There are some killer sounds for product names